 His swiveling-hips and quick feet didn’t just make him a star, but even changed the way people danced.
 A classic for a reason, rock dancing is still one of the most popular forms of dance today.
 Knowing how to put some basic steps together always makes an impact on the dance floor!

 Are you inching to move your feet and finally learn how to dance to rock ‘n’ roll?

 If so, here are our tips to make this happen.
 Whether it’s solo, with your partner or as part of a dance class, why not give rock dance a go?

 Before we being, it is important to clarify what we’re talking about.
-Rock actually includes several types of dances.
+Rock actually includes several types of modern dances.
 Firstly, there’s a difference between 4-beat and 6-beat rock.
 However, these are not the only variants.

 Even though rock ‘n’ roll was born in the 50s, some rock-style dances (6-beat) had existed before.
 An example of which is swing dancing (called the Jive in England and Lindy Hop in the United States), bebop and 6-beat swing.
 They were originally danced to swing music, a more lively branch of jazz music.